-Maria Sirbu, VP of Business Development at Voxility, provides insight into cyberattack activity during the coronavirus pandemic to date
+Maria Sirbu, VP of Business Development at Voxility, provides insight into cyberattack activity during the COVID-19 pandemic to date.

 The rise in network activity caused by the advent of COVID-19 may be the most tempting and enduring period of vulnerability that DDoS attackers around the world have ever seen.
 Notwithstanding that their own activities have been curtailed by the crisis, they have not hesitated to exploit it.